unist-analytics/academic-kickstart/content/authors/admin/_index.md

 Welcome to the Data Analytics Lab at the Ulsan National Institute of Science and Technology (UNIST).
-Our research focuses on developement of novel statistical methods for solving complex engineering problems.
+Our research focuses on development of novel statistical methods for solving complex engineering problems.
 Our team pursues leading-edge research in the field of data science and business analytics with industry, government, and community partners.
 Our research can be characterized by three aspects: i) statistics as a research methodology, ii) motivation from real data, and iii) applications to industry.